-8. Participation
+Participation

-- 10% of your final grade will be a result of your contribution to class discussion. - It is expected that you will arrive on time, and be ready to work when you arrive. - I will evaluate your participation efforts after each class, taking into consideration both the quality of your participation and the quantity. - Quality is more important than quantity. - It is not anticipated that we will encounter any problems with poor preparation for class, disruptive behaviour, or frequent lateness or absences, however, should you choose to behave in any of these ways, you will experience a negative impact on your participation mark. - I appreciate it very much when students advise me that they will be late, have to leave early, or will be absent from class. - The main objective of contributing to class discussion is not to be evaluated, but rather to learn, and to assist other members of the class (including the instructor) to learn. - The following might assist you in deciding on how you will contribute to the class:
+- (1) 10% of your final grade will be a result of your contribution to class discussion. - (2) It is expected that you will arrive on time, and be ready to work when you arrive. - (3) I will evaluate your participation efforts after each class, taking into consideration both the quality of your participation and the quantity. - (4) Quality is more important than quantity. - (5) It is not anticipated that we will encounter any problems with poor preparation for class, disruptive behaviour, or frequent lateness or absences, however, should you choose to behave in any of these ways, you will experience a negative impact on your participation mark.
+I appreciate it very much when students advise me that they will be late, have to leave early, or will be absent from class. - (6) The main objective of contributing to class discussion is not to be evaluated, but rather to learn, and to assist other members of the class (including the instructor) to learn. - (7) PLEASE NOTE: Participation marks must be earned.
+They are not negotiable, however it is important that you understand why you get the mark that you do, so I am always available to discuss matters like this, and I will provide feedback on how you are doing at least once during the term.
+If you wish to have more frequent feedback, please let me know.